d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 Upon careful consideration, the frequently active Moonshot in the rankings has been established for less than a year.

-Moonshot was officially founded in April 2023, and in October of the same year, it launched its first large model product, the Kimi intelligent assistant, which can support input of up to 200,000 Chinese characters, the longest contextual input length among AI large model products globally at that time.
+Moonshot was officially founded in April 2023, and in October of the same year, it launched its first LLM product, the Kimi intelligent assistant, which can support input of up to 200,000 Chinese characters, the longest contextual input length among AI LLM products globally at that time.

-According to reports, based on OpenAI's calculation standards, typically, one Chinese character is approximately equal to two tokens, meaning Moonshot's 200,000 Chinese characters equate to about 400,000 tokens, while the maximum long text supported by Anthropic's Claude large model at the same time was 100,000 tokens.
+According to reports, based on OpenAI's calculation standards, typically, one Chinese character is approximately equal to two tokens, meaning Moonshot's 200,000 Chinese characters equate to about 400,000 tokens, while the maximum long text supported by Anthropic's Claude LLM at the same time was 100,000 tokens.

 In February 2024, Kimi underwent iterative upgrades for website and multi-question search capabilities, with usability performance continuously improving.